cwkang1998/scroll-react-frontend-integration/README.md

 Integration with wagmi is relatively simple.
 In order to connect to Scroll L2, we need to add a custom chain and a custom provider for wagmi.

-To do that, let's first add a new chain and provider using the `configureChains` function.
+To do that, let's first add a provider and connector using the `configureChains` function.

 ```typescript